Sustainable Agriculture and America’s Wildlife

 Some of America’s most iconic wildlife species, including bison, grizzly bears, and bald eagles, are associated with grand protected landscapes, such as Yellowstone and Yosemite.
 However, nearly half of the nation’s land is privately owned and predominantly devoted to agricultural purposes, while also serving as home to many wildlife populations.
 Our farming and ranching lands support a rich variety of wildlife and the ecosystems upon which they depend.
 These working landscapes, and the people who live and work in them, are often overlooked in wildlife conservation efforts, but are deeply deserving of our respect and attention.

 The National Wildlife Federation believes that society and wildlife are deeply and intimately connected.
 The natural systems—air, water, land—upon which we all depend are also key components of sustainable agriculture.
-America’s farmers and ranchers have a key role to play in protecting and restoring the nation’s wildlife.
+America’s farmers and ranchers play a crucial role in protecting and restoring the nation’s wildlife.
 This includes not only directly supporting wildlife habitat in agricultural landscapes, but also preserving and restoring the country’s great water, air, and soil resources.
 We are strongly committed to the prospect that the practices that are best for wildlife are also central to supporting the nation’s farmers and ranchers and America’s continued leadership in agricultural production.
-The Federation’s sustainable agriculture programs seek to support leading farmers, ranchers, and conservation professionals striving to advance soil health and conservation practices across the country.
+The Federation’s sustainable agriculture programs aim to support leading farmers, ranchers, and conservation professionals who strive to advance soil health and conservation practices nationwide.

 Best Management Practices